OptionalRule/optionalrule.github.io/_posts/2021-06-30-gritty-healing-part-2-spells.md

 image: /assets/img/silverstars_by_anthonyfoti-wotc_475x594.jpg
 ---

 Earlier in the week I posted some rules for [Gritty Healing & Survival in 5e]({% link _posts/2021-06-27-gritty-healing-and-survival-rules.md %}).
 These work well for parties looking for that kind of long term resource management play.
 However, it leave a bit of a gap when it comes to healing spells and magic.
 Firstly, it suffers from the problem of turning the cleric into the heal-bot for a party.
 Secondly, these rules are made moot as the healing spellcasters just unload all their slots on healing before a long rest and top everyone off.
 So if you're looking to make healing and rest an important part of play, we should include a mechanic to address this.
+Without it, you end up with the same effect as healing overnight but force the healing PC to burn all their resources and sit most encounters out.

 {% include imageframe.html
   figure_class="float-end ms-4 clearfix"